kwo/mojaha/README.md

 				mvn install -Dmaven.test.skip=true

-Now, build the mojabi JAR as follows:
+Now, build the mojaha JAR as follows:

-                cd mojabi
+                cd mojaha
                 mvn clean install

-A JAR file will be generated in the mojabi/target directory named mojabi-VERSION.jar.
+A JAR file will be generated in the mojaha/target directory named mojaha-VERSION.jar.

 ## Running
-When running your application with mojabi, the jzmq native library will need to be referenced in the java.library.path
+When running your application with mojaha, the jzmq native library will need to be referenced in the java.library.path

-                java -Djava.library.path=/path/to/jzmqlib -cp YourApp.jar:mojabi.jar your.App
+                java -Djava.library.path=/path/to/jzmqlib -cp YourApp.jar:mojaha.jar your.App

 ## Complete Example
 		package mongrel2;